adrmrt/MLOps_Labs/lab04/03_testing_models.md

 - `train_test_validation`: A suite for validating the correctness of train-test split, including distribution, leakage and integrity checks.
 - `model_evaluation`: A suite for evaluating the model's performance over different metrics, segments, error analysis, examining overfitting, comparing to baseline, and more.

-Of course, one can write their own checks and suites.
+Of course, you can write your own checks and suites if you chose so.
+Here we are going to use one of Deepchecks' prebuilt suites to test a computer vision model.

 ---